decomplexity/SendOauth2/Microsoft OAuth2 SMTP issues.md

 5. The foregoing findings refer to authorization_code grant type flows.
 Dedicated mail-out ‘demon’ applications such as PHPMailer that are frequently used with delegated permissions from User Principal and do not need the end-user to log in would run more efficiently with client_credentials grant as no refresh token or scope permissions are used: scope permissions default to the AAD registration permissions.
 Authorization_code flow support for IMAP, POP and SMTP has been available since April 2020.
-Client_credentials support for IMAP and POP was announced in August 2022 but SMTP was a notable absentee.
-Whether this absence is to pre-empt a possible open-relay security exposure is unclear.
+Client_credentials support for IMAP and POP was announced in August 2022 but SMTP was a notable absentee, and SMTP support was only announced in July 2023.

 6. A final and common reason for SMTP failing at authorization with ‘535 5.7.3 Authentication unsuccessful’ is the email account itself simply not having SMTP AUTH allowed in EXO Admin Center => Active Users => select user => Mail tab => Manage email apps